Gerald and Charlene Gallego: Return to California

-On the afternoon of July 17, after spending several hours fishing in the California Delta, the couple stopped by the Sail Inn bar in West Sacramento, where they abducted cocktail waitress Virginia Maxine Mochel (34), whom they were acquainted with, as she had frequently served drinks to them.
+On the afternoon of July 15, Gerald and Charlene drove to a teenage dance hall in Roseville in search for further victims, but ended up leaving due to the presence of various boys and men.
+Two days later, after spending several hours fishing in the California Delta, the couple stopped by the Sail Inn bar in West Sacramento, where they abducted cocktail waitress Virginia Maxine Mochel (34) that afternoon.
+They had previously been acquainted with Mochel as she had frequently served drinks to them.

 After initially telling Charlene he was going to rob the bar and "get [Mochel] too", they kidnapped Mochel as she walked through the parking lot and bound her with fishing line.
 Gerald sexually assaulted her in the back of the van as she pleaded with them to let her go, saying she was concerned for her children at home.
 After the assault, Gerald ordered Charlene to turn up the radio and not turn around as he strangled Mochel.
-They couple discarded her body near a pond outside Clarksburg.
+The couple discarded her body near a pond outside Clarksburg.
 Two weeks after the murder, the couple, presenting themselves as the "Feils", sold their van to an Orangevale couple for $2,300.
 They planned to send the couple papers on shocks they had installed and a warranty on a battery, but ultimately never contacted them again.

 During the investigation, a detective contacted Gerald, who was still under the alias "Stephen Feil", as he was believed to be one of several patrons present at the bar the night of Mochel's disappearance.
 He told the detective he had been drunk that day and remembered hardly anything other than fishing.
 Charlene would later vouch for Gerald by telling the detective he was a truck driver who was frequently out of town.
 Mochel's skeletal remains, still bound with nylon fishing line, were found three months later by two fishermen.
 Loops of cord from the victim's neck were admitted as proof of death by strangulation.